ejans/odoo_new_api_guideline/source/decorator.rst

 Method and decorator
 ====================

-New decorators are just mapper around the new API.
+New decorators are just a mapper around the new API.
-The decorator are mandatory as webclient and HTTP controller are not compliant with new API.
+The decorators are mandatory as the webclient and HTTP controller are not compliant with the new API.

-``api`` namespace decorators will detect signature using variable name and decide to match old signature or not.
+``api`` namespace decorators will detect the signature using variable name and decide to match the old signature or not.

 Recognized variable names are: